usecasepod/usecasepod.github.io/_posts/blog-posts/2020-05-21-mvu-with-xamarin.markdown

 # Fabulous F\# and Xamarin.Forms

 Anyway, I started by doing some googling for MVU frameworks meant to work with Xamarin.Forms and within seconds I had run into [Fabulous for Xamarin.Forms](https://github.com/fsprojects/Fabulous/tree/master/Fabulous.XamarinForms).
-Looked like everything I needed, including a template project - which was a real plus.
+It looked like everything I needed, including a template project - which was a real plus.
 I won't bore you with the setup, just know that it was minimal (a couple of dotnet CLI commands) and that it resulted in this:
 ![Solution Tree](/assets/posts/mvu-with-xamarin/solution-tree.png)

 Thats right folks, three F# projects, no XAML, and no C#.

-#### Side Note: Project Name
+> #### Side Note: Project Name
+>

-You may be questioning why this project name is not "MvuDemo" or "HelleWorldMvu" or something.
-The plan is for me to ultimately recreate an app that I wrote a few years ago which I use for mileage and fuel economy tracking.
+> You may be questioning why this project name is not "MvuDemo" or "HelleWorldMvu" or something.
+My plan is to ultimately recreate an app that I wrote a few years ago, which I use for mileage and fuel economy tracking.
 While its not important to this particular post, I figured I'd let you all in on this little personality tick of mine.
 When I start a project of any kind, I start with an end goal so large its impossible.
+>
-There's a good chance _commutrv2_ will never actually happen.
+> There's a good chance _commutrv2_ will never actually happen.
 When I first started this post, I assumed I would be able to get well beyond explaining the demo app.
 I quickly realized I needed to break down the demo app just so that I could understand it.
 So there you have it.
 When it comes to personal goals, I _always_ over promise and under deliver.

 Was that a waste of your time?
-I hope not...

-#### ...Now where were we?
+I hope not ... now where were we?

 Oh right, here's the contents of the single F# file generated in the shared project: